mcu-tools/mcuboot/docs/SubmittingPatches.md

 # Submitting Patches

-Development on mcuboot primarily takes place in github, at: https://github.com/mcu-tools/mcuboot
+Development on MCUboot primarily takes place in github, at: https://github.com/mcu-tools/mcuboot

 Changes should be submitted via github pull requests.
 Each commit